A Multi-Layered Cybersecurity Infrastructure Protects Data Both Inside and Outside Your Network

 Multi-layered cybersecurity is an approach to network and data security that uses a number of different components to achieve prevention, detection, remediation, and discovery objectives.
 Your infrastructure is simply the tools, appliances, platforms, etc. that you use to maintain your cybersecurity strategy.

 A multi-layered approach is considered a best practice for a couple of reasons.
 First, though there has been a good amount of consolidation in the cybersecurity market, no one solution does everything.
 Nor is there one solution that does everything very well.
 A multi-layered approach allows IT and cybersecurity teams the ability to integrate “best of the best” solutions to their infrastructure’s various needs.

-Second, a multi-layered approach builds redundancy, or checks and balances, into your district’s cybersecurity infrastructure.
+Second, a multi-layered approach builds redundancy, or “defense in depth”, into your district’s cybersecurity infrastructure.
 We tend to think of redundancy as a bad thing in everyday life, but in cybersecurity it is critical.
 By creating layers that overlap a little, yet work well together, your cybersecurity infrastructure is better configured to prevent—or at least detect and remediate—incidents.

 Why?
 Because, simply put, there is no perimeter in the cloud.
 Traditional security solutions, such as firewalls (even Next Gen firewalls), secure web gateways (SWG), and message transfer agents (MTA) don’t protect cloud applications.
 They are built to protect your network perimeter, not data stored in the cloud.

 Once unauthorized access is able to break into your perimeter, none of these devices are going to protect the information stored in your district’s cloud applications.
 Or, worse yet, if someone within the school district is using information inappropriately (either intentionally or accidentally), these devices won’t detect that kind of behavior at all.

 This is why zero trust security is becoming a popular approach to K-12 cybersecurity.
-Zero trust security puts checks and balances into place that trusts no one, whether it’s seemingly an authorized account or not.
+Zero trust security puts checks and balances into place that trust no one, whether it’s seemingly an authorized account or not.